Linking is one of the most discussed SEO strategies. But it’s usually backlinks that take the most of attention.

 Don’t Stop the Process

 It’s an ongoing process.
 As long as you add fresh content to your site, you should make proper interlinking between it and the existing articles.
-Hope this guide will help you with that!
+I hope this guide will help you with that!